-ALMOST HALF OF THE NATIONAL TARGET OF SUSTAINABLE ELECTRICITY PRODUCTION ON LAND HAS BEEN REALIZED IN ENEXIS SERVICE AREA
+ABOUT 35% OF THE NATIONAL TARGET FOR LARGE-SCALE SUSTAINABLE ELECTRICITY PRODUCTION ON LAND HAS BEEN REALIZED IN ENEXIS REGION

 The national target is 35 TWh by 2030.
-26 TWh has been realized per yearend 2023.
-Enexis contributes to reach this goal target by:
+26 TWh has been realized per year end 2023.
+Projects in Enexis region contributed with 12 TWh

-- Expanding the grid capacity - In 2023 the sustainable capacity connected to Enexis' grid expanded to 12,900 MW and equals approx. 15 TWh - This is almost half of the national target and has been realized in Enexis area - Accelerating efficiency, for example by standardizing procedures and make use of prefab constructions for voltage stations
+- We support the national target by expanding our grid capacity - In 2023 the total sustainable capacity connected to Enexis' grid increased to 12,900 MW, which equals approx. 15 TWh production p.a..
+Of this approx. 12 TWh is produced by large-scale sustainable electricity projects - Accelerating efficiency, for example by standardizing procedures and make use of prefab constructions for voltage stations